Hmd-Khan/Sports-Performance-Analyzer/README.md

-## Quick Start: How to Run with Your Video
+## Quick Start: How to Run with Video

 **Example command:**